China Heavy Industries

 Industrial Production YoY (China)

 The pace of growth of industrial production in China peaked at 7.2% in February last year but it has declined since then and the pace continues to fall.
 It seems that the US tariffs on Chinese goods are having an impact, hence the Chinese being so eager to strike a deal with Trump's administration.
 We saw a jump to 5.7% in December from 5.4% in the previous month but we were expected to see another slowdown to 5.5% for February, since there was no release in February for January.
 Although production jumped by 8.5% YoY for March, it declined to 5.4% in April, way below the 6.5% expected.
 May was expected to remain the same, but as the trade war precipitated, this sector became increasingly volatile and the pace of production growth fell to 5% in May.
-Although, last month's report showed a big jump to 6.3% YoY which seems sort of strange.
-Is China manipulating economic data now not to look too bad internationally?
+Although, June's report showed a big jump to 6.3% YoY which seemed sort of strange.
+But the softening trend resumed again in July as industrial production slowed to 4.8%.
 Please follow us for live coverage of this event by experienced market analysts.

 <% indicator.indicator_name %>

 <% indicator.indicator_value %>

 Released monthly, excluding February, about 15 days after the month ends by the National Bureau of Statistics of China.
 It reflects the change in the total inflation-adjusted value of output produced by manufacturers, mines, and utilities.
 It's a leading indicator of economic health - production is the dominant driver of the economy and reacts quickly to ups and downs in the business cycle.
 Chinese data can have a broad impact on the currency markets due to China's influence on the global economy and investor sentiment.